 - Close your eyes and lie on your back in bed

-- Place the tip of your tongue on the roof of your mouth just above your teeth – your tongue should stay here for the whole exercise
+- Place the tip of your tongue on the roof of your mouth just above your teeth where it will stay for the remainder of the exercise

 - Forcefully exhale completely through your mouth by pushing the air out with your belly